HELOC vs. Home Equity Loan: Comparing Equity Options

 Richard Haddad is the executive editor of HomeLight.com.
 He works with an experienced content team that oversees the company’s blog featuring in-depth articles about the home buying and selling process, homeownership news, home care and design tips, and related real estate trends.
 Previously, he served as an editor and content producer for World Company, Gannett, and Western News & Info, where he also served as news director and director of internet operations.

-These options offer the flexibility to finance home improvements, consolidate debt, or even cover major expenses.
-But when it comes to a HELOC vs. home equity loan, how do you decide which is right for you?
+These financing options offer the flexibility to finance home improvements, consolidate debt, or even cover major expenses.
+But when it comes to a HELOC vs. home equity loan, how do you decide which one is the better fit for your financial goals?

-In this post, we provide at-a-glance information to help you understand the differences and similarities between a HELOC and a home equity loan so you can make an informed choice that fits your life and financial goals.
+In this post, we provide at-a-glance information to help you understand the differences and similarities between a HELOC and a home equity loan so you can make an informed choice that fits your life and budgeting priorities.

 HELOC vs. home equity loan: Differences